top of page

 • What would support me in this phase of recovery?

-Your goals may shift as you stabilize and that’s okay.
+Your goals may shift as you stabilize, and that’s okay.
 Flexibility is not inconsistency.
 It’s wisdom.

 Step Five: Include Emotional Goals (Not Just Behavioral Ones)